wso2-attic/module-kafka/component/src/main/resources/installation-scripts/README.txt

 you will need write permission to ballerina installation location.

 1. install.{sh/bat} - Installs the Kafka module.
-2. uninstall.{sh/bat} - Uninstalls the Kafka module if installed already.
+2. uninstall.{sh/bat} - Uninstalls the Kafka module if it is already installed.

 Happy coding!